proteusx/proteus/README.rst

   executables.

-* The testing scripts do not work in Windows so you have to verify yourself that both you Perl and XeteX installation work properly.
+* The testing scripts do not work in Windows so you have to verify yourself that both you Perl and XeteX installations work properly.

 * Create the folder ``\Program files\proteus`` and transfer there all the files from the Proteus distribution.
 The binary release already includes  ``bin/tlg2u.exe``